Comoros: The tiny islands spearheading the fight against climate change

 "In particular, this is the case with the island of Anjouan, which is the most overcrowded and where erosion and deforestation are most serious.
 This is also the island where political instability is most pronounced and where, arguably, the government is least effective."

 |Given that the Maldives and a handful of Comoros' other allies could sink into the sea by the end of the twenty-first century, the urgency of their plight has become all but self-evident|

 Only three months after the attempt on Abdou's life, the Comorian Armed Forces battled dissidents opposed to the policies of Comorian President Azali Assoumani, whom many critics accuse of authoritarian tendencies.

 The strife will likely increase with the onset of general elections that Assoumani has set for March 24.
 The strongman's prior bids to consolidate power have courted controversy, tending to distract Comorians from environmental issues and other consequential but apolitical matters.

-If the Comoros wants to withstand the effects of global warming, Comorians must come together to meet the challenge.
+If Comoros wants to withstand the effects of global warming, Comorians must come together to meet the challenge.
 A comprehensive environmental policy will require the type of unity that has so far eluded the island country.

 Assistance from the international community will also prove critical.
-Possible sources include the Arab League, which can offer the Comoros the support necessary to prepare for the consequences of climate change.
+Possible sources include the Arab League, which can offer Comoros the support necessary to prepare for the consequences of climate change.
 The regional organisation has already worked to mitigate humanitarian crises in member states such as Sudan and Yemen.
-Now, the Comoros needs the Arab League.
+Now, Comoros needs the Arab League.